Ferris wheel: Antique Ferris wheels

 The Wiener Riesenrad (German for "Viennese Giant Wheel") is a surviving example of 19th-century Ferris wheels.
 Erected in 1897 in the Wurstelprater section of Prater public park in the Leopoldstadt district of Vienna, Austria, to celebrate Emperor Franz Josef I's Golden Jubilee, it has a height of 64.75 m and originally had 30 passenger cars.
 A demolition permit for the Riesenrad was issued in 1916, but due to a lack of funds with which to carry out the destruction, it survived.

 Following the demolition of the 96 m Grande Roue de Paris in 1920, the Riesenrad became the world's tallest extant Ferris wheel.
-In 1944 it burnt down, but was rebuilt the following year with 15 passenger cars, and remained the world's tallest extant wheel until its 87th year, when the 85 m Technocosmos was constructed for Expo '85, at Tsukuba, Ibaraki, Japan.
+In 1944 it burnt down, but was rebuilt the following year with 15 passenger cars, and remained the world's tallest extant wheel until the 85 m Technocosmos was constructed in 1984 for Expo '85, at Tsukuba, Ibaraki, Japan.

 Still in operation today, it is one of Vienna's most popular tourist attractions, and over the years has featured in numerous films (including Madame Solange d`Atalide (1914), Letter from an Unknown Woman (1948), The Third Man (1949), The Living Daylights (1987), Before Sunrise (1995) and novels.